TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/python/index.md

 - frankhart2017
 - Jeremy Grifski
+- rzuckerm
 - Siddhartha Dhar Choudhury

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
 The solution was first committed on Oct 17 2019 17:54:11.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution